denso666/Albert-theme/README.md

 ## Install

-* Copy denseTheme.qss to /usr/share/albert/themes
+* Copy the files to /usr/share/albert/themes